-In these classes you will continue working on the skills that enable you to enjoy outings with your dog while working towards one of the two different Canine Good Citizen Certifications, which are Canine Good Citizen (CGC) and Canine Good Citizen Advanced (CGCA).
+In these classes you will continue working on the skills that enable you to enjoy outings with your dog while working towards one of the several different Canine Good Citizen Certifications, which are Canine Good Citizen (CGC), Canine Good Citizen Advanced (CGCA), the Urban Canine Good Citizen (CGCU), or any of the different levels of AKC Trick Dog.
 It is recommended that your dog has completed a basic dog training class 1st.
-After the completion of either the CGC or the CGA class, the Canine Good Citizen tests will be available for you to take free of charge.
-All of the skills needed to pass the CGC or the CGCA test will be taught during these 2 different classes.
+After the completion of any of the CGC classes, the corresponding Canine Good Citizen test will be available for you to take free of charge.
+All of the skills needed to pass the CGC tests will be taught during these different classes.
 Each level will meet once per week for 1 hour for each class.
 Some of the classes will be held outdoors, except in the case of extreme weather.
 Below is some information about the AK Canine Good Citizen program.

 What is the Canine Good Citizen program?